 - Sagged soft tissue (“broken” jawline)/ bone resorption in the lower jaw, the height and length of the lower jaw decrease, the lower jaw angle increases, so the shape of the chin changes,

 - A relative excess of the skin occurs in the aging lower face, leading to loss of definition of the jawline,

 - Development of the characteristic jowled “turkey neck” deformity,

 - The hyoid bone and larynx gradually descend.

 (Windhager S, Mitteroecker P, Rupić I, et al., 2019, p.1)(Sydney R. Coleman, MD; Rajiv Grover, 2006, p.
 4 ff.)(Windhager S, Mitteroecker P, Rupić I, et al., 2019, p.678)

 Figure 2: Aging of the female face, as represented by models representing an individual at ~20 years of age (left), ~50 years (center), and ~75 years (right).
-The primary event of aging is the loss of facial volume.
-All the aspects mentioned above can be recognised (Source: Aesthetic Surgery Journal 2006)
+The first event of aging is the loss of facial volume.
+All the aspects mentioned above can be recognized (Source: Aesthetic Surgery Journal 2006)